Limookiplimo/SQLAnalytics/README.md

 from receipts r
 where amount < 0;
 ```
-The above query returns enreies of receipt IDs registering distinct negative values of `-99999999`:
+The above query returns entries of receipt IDs registering distinct negative values of `-99999999`:

 |id|amount|
 |---|---|